larshp/abapmerge/README.md

 * `npm test`

+### How it works

+abapmerge takes a path to the main report and analyzes its code and all files stored in the same directory and all sub-directories.

+The resulting code consists of the code of all found ABAP classes and interfaces, regardless of their production use in any part of the resulting report, and contents of ABAP includes found in the main report or the included reports.

+abapmerge expects that the whole directory structure should result into a single executable program and, hence, if it finds an ABAP report that is not directly or indirectly included in the main report, abapmerge terminates its processing without issuing the input.

+abapmerge requires file naming schema compatible with the schema used by [abapGit](https://github.com/larshp/abapgit/).

 ### Additional features

 Abapmerge supports pragmas that can be written inside an abap comment.
 If written as " comment, then indentation before " is also used for output.